 The Lady of the Lake is most famously known as the sorceress who bestows the sword Excalibur to King Arthur.
 The famous image tied to her is of one hand holding the sword above the waters of Avalon.
 In the Arthurian legends she is known by many names, notably Nimue and Vivienne.
 In some versions … Continue reading The Lady of the Lake

 In Rhiannon’s legends (written about in the Mabinogion) she presents herself in a dream to Pwyll, a man she wishes to marry.
 In this dream she was riding a white horse and dressed in gold, with birds hovering around her head.
 He chases her but can never catch up to her as she is magically … Continue reading Rhiannon: Goddess of Sovereignty

-Keeping an ancestral altar is an important part of my spiritual path as a Celtic Witch, but you don't need to be a witch to benefit from keeping an ancestral altar.
-The purpose of an ancestral altar isn't to worship the ancestors, but to honor them as the ones who came before us and gave … Continue reading Ancestor Altar and Veneration for the Celtic Path
+Keeping an ancestral altar is an important part of my spiritual path as a witch, but you don't need to be a witch to benefit from keeping an ancestral altar.
+The purpose of an ancestral altar isn't to worship the ancestors, but to honor them as the ones who came before us and gave us … Continue reading Ancestor Altars and Veneration

 It’s not what you think it is.